 More than half of all flood-related drownings occur when a vehicle is driven into hazardous flood water.

 Two feet of rushing water can carry away most vehicles, including SUVs and pickups.

 Avoid driving, walking, or swimming in flood waters.

 Stay away from high water, storm drains, ditches, ravines, or culverts.
-Even moving water only six inches deep can knock you off your feet.
+Even moving water only 6inches deep can knock you off your feet.
 Move to higher ground.

 Do not let children play near storm drains.

+Protect your property before the storm.
 Dangerous or damaging floods don’t always mean dramatic, rushing waters through the streets of your hometown.
-County officials encourage homeowners to get flood insurance because the rates are favorable; and the policy will cover losses due to flooding when homeowner coverage will not take care of damage resulting from river or coastal flood events.
-If you decide flood insurance is something you need, apply immediately as it takes 30 days for a policy to take affect.
+County officials encourage homeowners to get flood insurance because the rates are favorable, and the policy will cover losses from flooding when homeowner coverage will not take care of damage resulting from river or coastal flood events.
+If you decide flood insurance is something you need, apply immediately as it takes 30 days for a policy to take effect.
 Both homeowners and renters are eligible for flood insurance.

 For more information, contact the Department of Emergency Services at 410-638-4900 or the Department of Planning and Zoning at 410-638-3103.